cs3110/textbook/basics/defensive.md

 the precondition, or only to check some inexpensive approximation to it.

+Sometimes programmers worry unnecessarily that defensive programming will be too expensive&mdash;either in terms of the time it costs them to implement the checks initially, or in the run-time costs that will be paid in checking assertions.
+These concerns are far too often misplaced.
+The time and money it costs society to repair faults in software suggests that we could all afford to have programs that run a little more slowly.

 Finally, the implementer might even choose to eliminate the precondition and restate it as a postcondition:
 ```